uonyekwuluje/uonyekwuluje.github.io/_posts/2020-10-22-apache-kafka-setup.md

 WatchedEvent state:SyncConnected type:None path:null
 [1, 2, 3]
 ```
-*note: you can repeat for node 2 and 3*
+you can repeat for node 2 and 3*
 * Create a Topic with 3 partitions and replicationfactor of 3
 ```/opt/kafka/bin/kafka-topics.sh --create --zookeeper kafkanode1:2181,kafkanode2:2181,kafkanode3:2181 --topic testtopic --partitions 3 --replication-factor 3 --config cleanup.policy=delete --config delete.retention.ms=60000```
 * Describe Topic. ```/opt/kafka/bin/kafka-topics.sh --describe --zookeeper kafkanode1:2181 --topic testtopic```.
 You should see this